What Is 1/3 of 16?

 Let’s make this concrete.
 Imagine you’re at a party and there are 16 slices of pizza.
 If you want to share it equally among three people, each person would get 1/3 of the pizza.
 That’s 16/3 slices, or about 5.33 slices.
 But since you can’t really cut a pizza into 0.33 of a slice, you’d probably give each person 5 slices and then split the remaining slice into three parts.
 That’s where fractions come in handy—they let you be exact.

 Another example: if you’re a teacher and you have 16 students, and you want to divide them into three groups for a project, each group would have 16/3 students.
-But the math still holds—16 divided by 3 is 5.Again, that’s not a whole number, so you’d have to adjust.
+So again, that’s not a whole number, so you’d have to adjust.
 Maybe two groups have 5 students and one has 6.
-33.
+But the math still holds—16 divided by 3 is 5.33.

 Common Mistakes to Avoid